drug-design/course/docs/chapters/peptidomimetics.md

 ### Which Route Should be Used?

-The first approach is conceptually straightforward whereas the second is more complicated to implement.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/which-route-should-be-used-3d21747f'><i class='fa fa-play' aria-hidden='true'></i></button>The first approach is conceptually straightforward whereas the second is more complicated to implement.
 In both cases it is difficult to estimate the amount of effort that will be necessary to obtain compounds satisfying the criteria of good oral activity and pharmaco-kinetic properties.
 Examples of both approaches will be extensively presented and discussed in the following chapter.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.